facebookincubator/submitit/README.md

 - [PBS User’s Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSUserGuide2022.1.pdf)
 - [PBS Reference Guide](https://help.altair.com/2022.1.0/PBS%20Professional/PBSReferenceGuide2022.1.pdf)

+## Available Plugins

+*Submitthem* provides several built-in plugins to support different execution environments.
+You can switch between them seamlessly without changing your core code.

+### Auto Executor

+The `AutoExecutor` is the recommended way to submit jobs as it automatically detects your execution environment and selects the appropriate executor.
+This allows your code to work across different clusters without modifications.

+**Use case:** Default choice for most users.
+Automatically selects the right executor based on your environment.

+**Key features:**

+- Automatic detection of available cluster type
+- Fallback to local execution if no cluster is available
+- Support for executor-specific parameters with prefix syntax (e.g., `slurm_partition`, `pbs_queue`)
+- Optional debug mode for local in-process execution

+### Slurm Executor

+Submits jobs to [Slurm](https://slurm.schedmd.com/quickstart.html) clusters, a widely-used open source job scheduler for high-performance computing.

+**Use case:** When running on Slurm-based HPC clusters.

+**Key features:**

+- Job array support for batch submissions
+- Preemption handling with automatic requeue capability
+- Partition and node selection
+- CPU, GPU, and memory resource allocation
+- Job dependency management
+- Native Slurm signal handling for graceful shutdowns

+### PBS Executor

+Submits jobs to PBS (Portable Batch System) clusters, supporting both [PBS Pro](https://altair.com/pbs-professional/) and [OpenPBS](https://www.openpbs.org/).

+**Use case:** When running on PBS-based HPC clusters.

+**Key features:**

+- Queue selection
+- Resource specification (CPU, GPU, memory, walltime)
+- Job array support
+- Node list and resource node handling
+- Queue-specific parameter customization

+### Local Executor

+Executes jobs locally on your machine using subprocess or in-process execution.

+**Use case:** Development, testing, and small-scale computations on a single machine.

+**Key features:**

+- Subprocess execution for isolated job environment
+- Debug mode for in-process execution (useful for debugging)
+- No cluster dependencies required
+- Same API as cluster executors for seamless testing
+- Process management and signal handling
+- Timeout and resource limit enforcement

+For more details on implementing custom plugins, see [Plugins](docs/plugins.md).

-### Goals
+## Goals

-The aim of this Python3 package is to be able to launch jobs on Slurm painlessly from *inside Python*, using the same submission and job patterns than the standard library package `concurrent.futures`:
+The aim of this Python package is to be able to launch jobs on Slurm/PBS painlessly from *inside Python*, using the same submission and job patterns than the standard library package `concurrent.futures`:

 Here are a few benefits of using this lightweight package:

 - submit any function, even lambda and script-defined functions.
 - raises an error with stack trace if the job failed.
 - requeue preempted jobs (Slurm only)
 - swap between `submitthem` executor and one of `concurrent.futures` executors in a line, so that it is easy to run your code either on slurm, or locally with multithreading for instance.
 - checkpoints stateful callables when preempted or timed-out and requeue from current state (advanced feature).
 - easy access to task local/global rank for multi-nodes/tasks jobs.
 - same code can work for different clusters thanks to a plugin system.

-Submitthem is used by FAIR researchers on the FAIR cluster.
+*Submitit* was used by FAIR researchers on the FAIR cluster.
 The defaults are chosen to make their life easier, and might not be ideal for every cluster.

 ### Non-goals

 - a commandline tool for running slurm jobs.
 Here, everything happens inside Python.
 To this end, you can however use [Hydra](https://hydra.cc/)'s [submitit plugin](https://hydra.cc/docs/next/plugins/submitit_launcher) (version >= 1.0.0).
 - a task queue, this only implements the ability to launch tasks, but does not schedule them in any way.
 - being used in Python2!
-This is a Python3.8+ only package :)
+This is a Python 3.10+ only package :)

 ### Comparison with dask.distributed